Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

 We will characterise the structure of relations in two ways.
 Let $R \subseteq \{0,1\}^r$ be a Boolean relation.
-First, slightly abusing terminology in reusing a term from the literature, we define the \emph{Gaifman graph of $R$} as an undirected graph $G_R$ on vertex set $[r]=\{1,\ldots,r\}$, where there is an edge $\{i,j\} \in E(G_R)$ if and only if the projection of $R$ onto arguments $i$ and $j$ is non-trivial, i.e., if and only if there are values $b_i, b_j \in \{0,1\}$ such that for every $t \in R$ it is not the case that $t[i]=b_i$ and $t[j]=b_j$.
+First, slightly abusing terminology in reusing a term from the literature, we define the \emph{Gaifman graph of $R$} as an undirected graph $G_R$ on vertex set $[r]=\{1,\ldots,r\}$, where there is an edge $\{i,j\} \in E(G_R)$ if and only if the projection of $R$ onto arguments $i$ and $j$ is non-trivial, i.e., if and only if not every pair of values of $t[i]$ and $t[j]$ is possible (formally, if and only if there exist values $b_i, b_j \in \{0,1\}$ such that for every $t \in R$ it is not the case that both $t[i]=b_i$ and $t[j]=b_j$).
 Second, we define the \emph{arrow graph} $H_R$ of $R$ as a directed graph on vertex set $[r]$ where $(i,j) \in E(H_R)$ if $R(x_1,\ldots,x_r)$ implies the constraint $(x_i \to x_j)$ without also implying $(x_i=0)$ or $(x_j=1)$.
 Finally, we say that $G_R$ is \emph{$2K_2$-free} if there is no induced subgraph of $G_R$ isomorphic to $2K_2$, i.e., consisting of two vertex-disjoint edges.
 Similarly, the arrow graph $H_R$ is $2K_2$-free if the underlying undirected graph of $H_R$ is $2K_2$-free.

 For an illustration, consider the relation $R(x,y,z) \equiv (x=1) \land (y=z)$.
 Let us consider the full set of 2-clauses implied by $R(x,y,z)$, i.e.,